dottjt/plastic/chapters/08-birthday.md

 ### Mother Texts

+I grouch out of bed.
 It's 10:35am.
 I receive a text from my mother.
 That bitch.
 The feeling is immense.
 That fucking bitch.
 A trove of anger overcomes me.
 Aggravating my emotions to swirl in tandem around the big ball of fire calculating thought into a bucket of crimson anarchy.
 A twitch of self-harm emerges.
 Grabbing me by the throat in a violent slam of mottled indigo, now caught in a whirlwind of fervent aggression.
 Rage.
 Predominantly I felt rage from the indignation which burst from my infuriation with the Führer itself.
 The kind of anger which inevitably evolves into a catastrophic cuss of doth and cower.
 I block her number.
 It's just how I cope.

 ### Feeling Suicidial